 ELDs (Electronic Logging Device) Are Already Creating Truckload Capacity Issues - Top Items to Consider When Scheduling Truckload Moves

-With the implementation of the ELDs this December, 2017, the industry has already seen a contraction in available trucks as well as the rates for those trucks being higher than the norm in certain lanes.
+With the implementation of the ELDs in December 2017, the industry has already seen a contraction in available trucks as well as the rates for those trucks being higher than the norm in certain lanes.

-We have seen many carriers shy away from contractual rates for dedicated lanes until the carriers can truly perform the analytics as to how the ELD mandate will affect their business.
-In the past some carriers may have stretched the limitations of their driver's time lines when they were very close to the delivery location.
+We have seen many carriers shy away from contractual rates for dedicated lanes until they can truly perform the analytics as to how the ELD mandate will affect their business.
+In the past, some carriers may have stretched the limitations of their driver's timelines when they were very close to the delivery location.

 Top items to consider when scheduling Truckload Transportation

-Obtain the rate with the realistic timeline for delivery so everyone is on the same page.
+• Obtain the rate with a realistic timeline for delivery so everyone is on the same page.

-Find out the cost in writing, with detention time and any delay times noted in advance.
+• Find the cost in writing, with detention time and any delay times noted in advance.

 The costs will rise for our entire industry due to the ELDs.
-Provided everyone is on the same page with the level of expectation that they need from their 3PLs, carriers, and supply chain partners, our industry will continue to meet the needs that everyone has come to rely on.
+Provided everyone is on the same page with the level of expectation that they need from their 3PLs, carriers, and supply chain partners, our industry will continue to give its best in fulfilling the requirements that everyone has agreed on.

 What Can DTS Do For You?